jdesalle/linfo2142_project/report.rst

 After building nginx, you will have to add it to your path variable.
 There is multiple way to do this, we choosed to add it in /etc/environement.

-You will have to add the files [2] for the measurements in the /var/www/files folder, so that they will be accessible by the server.
+You will have generates files for the measurement through our script [2] in  /var/www/files folder, so that they will be accessible by the server.
 This repository mus be accessible by any user.

 To run nginx, you wil have to add our nginx.conf [3] file in your nginx repository.
 You'll also need to put the SSL key [4] and certificate [5] of our server in a folder named "certs" created in the same directory.
 When that is done, you can run the command  *$ nginx -c nginx.conf* to launch the server.